 "California Concrete" is a breathtaking look into the creative brutalist architecture of skateparks, their more or less common shapes, forms, and curves.

 The exquisite analysis of skateboarders' ultimate playground helps us understand how concrete landscapes and design can contribute to creating a unique sports environment that helped shape American cities.

 It's an ode to the extremely urban, concave, and convex world of skaters in their quest to perfect their skills and style.

 Amir Zaki uses photography and essays from Tony Haw and Peter Zellner to give us an alternative perspective of how skateparks became part of the Southern California geosocial paradigm.

 Written by Cole Louison, "The Impossible" is a concise history of skateboarding spanning around five decades (1960-2010).

-The author tells us everything we should know about sidewalk surfing and its actor through the lives and careers of "skateboarding's Yoda" - Rodney Mullen - and one of the sport's first pro athlete - Ryan Sheckler.
+The author tells us everything we should know about sidewalk surfing and its actors through the lives and careers of "skateboarding's Yoda" - Rodney Mullen - and one of the sport's first pro athletes - Ryan Sheckler.